Omnext/omnext.github.io/README.md

 - Automated Peer Review to improve the knowledge and quality of your developers.

 **Categories of Standards & Guidelines**
-- Performance: Checks on common problems which slow down or paralyse apps.
+- Maintainability
-- Security: checks completeness of security model (access rules) and on known leaks.
+- Performance
-- Maintainability: checks best practices regarding data model, modularity.
+- Reliability
-- Conventions: checks model on complying folder and naming conventions.
+- Security

 **Typical usage scenario**
 Any organisation where the quality of their applications and developers is key.